Can you grow a company from a small CEE country? What’s it like aboard the Slovak #AirForceOne?

 The first ever joint Czech and Slovak event at the Forbes on Fifth celebrated the Centennial anniversary of the founding of Czechoslovakia and the next 100 years of innovation.

-It welcomed the most promising companies, investors and exclusive guests from the Czech republic, Slovakia and the USA to discuss what it takes for smaller countries like Slovakia and the Czech Republic to compete with larger and fast-growing economies and how to succeed in taking business to the global (especially US) marketplace.
+It welcomed the most promising companies, investors and exclusive guests from the Czech Republic, Slovakia and the USA to discuss what it takes for smaller countries like Slovakia and the Czech Republic to compete with larger and fast-growing economies and how to succeed in taking a business to the global (especially US) marketplace.

 Instarea was represented by our director of international business development, Matej Misik, to share how we put big data monetization onto the world map from Slovakia.
 Having piloted from a business & technical perspective how a telco or bank can monetize their big data asset we have since deployed Market Locator at 7 telcos, in 4 countries on 2 continents.
 Our aim now is to find a strategic partner with whom we could increase our growth well beyond the 86% CAGR of the past 5 years.
 The attendees here presented a great inspiration how to do so.
 First their key thoughts and then their fascinating stories (apart from the really cool part of flying in with the Slovak President on the Slovak AirForceOne Airbus):